Tubbs Hill: Geography, flora, and fauna

 The 165 acre public park and natural area is located on a peninsula within the City of Coeur d'Alene, Idaho with Lake Coeur d'Alene bordering the park on its west, south, and east sides.
-The park has entrances located at 210 South 3rd Street where it meets McEuen park and at the southern end of 10th Sreet.
+The park has entrances located at 210 South 3rd Street where it meets McEuen Park and at the southern end of 10th Street.
 The hill reaches a height of 2128 ft above sea level at water level and 2503 ft at its peak.

 Like much of the surrounding region, the lake and rock formations are a legacy of the Missoula floods.
 When the southward moving Purcell Lobe glacier shrunk and broke up after damming up the Clark Fork River 15,000 years ago, the resulting floodwaters from the backed up Glacial Lake Missoula pushed rock and silt across the Coeur d'Alene River and St. Joe River Valleys.
 The Precambrian metamorphic schist and gneiss generally make up the rock formation, which were created by the heating of sediments by rising basalt magma and the soil content consists mostly of volcanic ash which was deposited about 6,500 years ago by Mount Mazama as well as contributions from weathering rocks, soil blown in by the wind, and decaying plants and animals.
 The soil depth rarely exceeds 5 in deep.
 Flakes of mica or "fool's gold" can be found in area lakes and streams.

 Ponderosa pine and Douglas fir trees are the most common trees observed on Tubbs Hill.
 Other trees such as the grand fir, western larch, and western white pine are present in lesser numbers.
 Ponderosa pine and Douglas fir are both conifers but have different growing conditions and the areas in the park where they are found often show notably different understories and habitat types.
 Ponderosa pine predominates on the south and western facing slopes of the hill where there is more sun and wind whereas Douglas fir is more common on the north and east facing slopes where it is more wet; the wetter habitats are dense with foliage while the drier areas are more open, grassy, and lacking in shrubs.
 Shrubs that can be found on the trail include kinnikinnick, ocean spray, thimbleberry, paxistima myrsinites, ninebark, Oregon grape, serviceberry, snowberry, and a variety of fern species.
 Different species of lichen and mosses can also be observed in the park.